Cinco Rios Lodge, Chile

 Cinco Rios Lodge - Chile

-Fly Fishing the Rio Simpson
+Patagonia Fly Fishing

 Browns, Rainbows, King Salmon...

-Cinco Rios Lodge Fly Fishing
+Patagonia Fly Fishing

 Cinco Rios Lodge

-The Rio Paloma, a glacial, crystal clear, freestone stream with iridescent blue water, provides fantastic dry fly and streamer action for browns and rainbows.
+The Rio Paloma, a glacial, crystal-clear, freestone stream with iridescent blue water, provides fantastic dry fly and streamer action for browns and rainbows.
 The Paloma was originally a brown trout fishery until rainbow trout were successfully introduced in the late 1990s.

-Fly Fishing Patagonia.
+Watch a 2:59 Vimeo Video - Fly Fishing Patagonia.

-Fishing Facts:
+Quick Facts:

 Patagonia fly fishing

-Boats: A typical fishing week includes two days of wading, two days fishing from a drift boat, and two days from a cataraft with an outboard jet engine to access rarely-fished waters.
+Boats: A typical fishing week includes two days of wading, two days of fishing from a drift boat, and two days from a cataraft with an outboard jet engine to access rarely-fished waters.

 Guides: Very knowledgeable, local, bilingual guides transport you in new pickup trucks to Chilean and Argentinian rivers, streams, and private waters fished exclusively by the Lodge.
 Travel time varies from 30 minutes to a little over an hour.